Moving to require Python 3

 Almost all major open source Python packages now support both Python 3.x and Python 2.7, and many projects have been supporting these two versions of the language for several years.
 While we have developed tools and techniques to maintain compatibility efficiently, it is a small but constant friction in the development of a lot of code.

-We are keen to use Python 3 to its full potential, and we currently accept the cost of writing cross-compatible code to allow a smooth transition, but we don’t intend to maintain this compatibility indefinitely.
-Although the transition has not been as quick as we hoped, we do see it taking place, with more and more people using, teaching and recommending Python 3.
+We are keen to use Python 3 to its full potential, and though we accepted the cost of writing cross-compatible code to allow a smooth transition, we did not intend to maintain this compatibility indefinitely.
+Although the transition was not as quick as we hoped, it is taking place, with more and more people using, teaching and recommending Python 3.

 The developers of the Python language extended support of Python 2.7 from 2015 to January 1, 2020, recognising that many people were still using Python 2.
-We believe that the extra 5 years is sufficient to transition off of Python 2, and our projects plan to stop supporting Python 2 when upstream support ends in 2020, if not before.
-We will then be able to simplify our code and take advantage of the many new features in the current version of the Python language and standard library.
+We believe that the extra 5 years was sufficient to transition off of Python 2, and now that upstream support has ended, our projects have stopped supporting Python 2 or will do so before the end of 2020.
+We will thus be able to simplify our code and take advantage of the many new features in the current version of the Python language and standard library.

-For all of these reasons, the following projects have pledged to drop support for Python 2.7 no later than 2020, coinciding with the Python development team’s timeline for dropping support for Python 2.7.
+For all of these reasons, the following projects have pledged to drop support for Python 2.7 no later than 2020, following the end of support for Python 2.7 itself at the start of the year.

 Projects